tewarid/tewarid.github.io/_posts/2016/2016-02-18-tackling-oauth-2.0-in-an-android-app.md

 ---
 # Tackling OAuth 2.0 in an Android app

-This post shows how to perform OAuth 2.0 authorization in an Android app using WebView.
-It is meant for those who need to tackle OAuth 2.0 themselves, probably because their identity provider does not provide an Android library.
+This post shows you how to perform OAuth 2.0 authorization grant flow in an Android app using WebView, without the need to bring up a web server to receive the authorization code.

-[OAuth 2.0](https://tools.ietf.org/html/rfc6749) defines a two-step process for obtaining an access token from an authorization server (aka identity service), that can subsequently be used to obtain resources from resource servers that trust the authorization server.
+[OAuth 2.0](https://tools.ietf.org/html/rfc6749) defines a two-step process for obtaining an access token from an identity service, that can subsequently be used to obtain resources from resource servers that trust the identity service.

-1. Obtain authorization code from authorization server.
-This step is usually carried out once, within the browser, to mitigate the need for user credentials to be handled by clients.
-The user authenticates with the identity service, and authorizes requested scopes.
-The authorization service grants an authorization code as a result, and redirects the browser to a redirect URI specified by the client.
+1. The step to obtain authorization code from identity service is usually carried out once, within the browser, to mitigate the need for user credentials to be handled by clients.
+The user authenticates with the identity service and authorizes requested scopes.
+The identity service grants an authorization code as a result, and redirects the browser to a redirect URI specified by the client.

-2. Client uses the authorization code obtained through previous step, and performs a token request to authorization server with its own credentials such as client_id and client_secret.
-This step usually happens in a server application, but it's done here on device.
-Some OAuth 2.0 providers will enable a simpler implicit grant flow, where step 1 above returns an access token, dispensing the need for step 2.
+2. Client uses the authorization code obtained through previous step, and performs a token request to identity service with its own credentials in client_id and client_secret.
+This step usually happen in a server application, but here it's done in an Android app.
+Some OAuth 2.0 providers enable a simpler implicit grant flow, where step 1 above returns an access token, dispensing the need for step 2.

 Here's one way to carry out Step 1 in a WebView